InAnYan/rust-gib/README.md

 Git Intellectual Bot (GIB) is an intelligent bot designed to manage user issues in Git repositories, streamlining the development workflow through automation.

+You can try out the bot on this repo by making some issues!

 ### Key Features:

 - **Issue Analysis**: GIB reads newly opened issues and asks clarifying questions to improve the quality and completeness of the report.